leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

 ---

 I by all means am not a system administrator or SCM guy or DBA guy or whatever.
-My job duties consist mostly from analysis, system design and delivery, little piece of architecture every now and then.
-I proudly call myself _Developer vulgaris_.
+I would call myself _Developer vulgaris_.
 Still, I used to find myself in position I have working (locally) solution and little or no clue how the heck to get it out in window.
 Should I just throw it to support and let let them handle that?

 ![Throwing code at admins](/img/posts/devops101_over_the_fence.jpg) Image source